Yog Niketan Dham

 Chaturanga Dandasana

-https://youtu.be/QqUrfu7kY3g?si=D8o0jnV4sBvcXnBW How to do Chaturanga Dandasana Chaturanga Dandasana, or four-limbed staff pose, is a momentous asana in Hatha Yoga, Ashtanga Yoga, and the Sun salutation series.
+https://youtu.be/QqUrfu7kY3g?si=D8o0jnV4sBvcXnBW Chaturanga Dandasana for Beginners Chaturanga Dandasana pose, or four-limbed staff pose, is a momentous asana in Hatha yoga, Ashtanga yoga, and the sun salutation series.
 In Sanskrit, Chatur means Four, Anga represents limbs, and Danda means Staff.
 It resembles the spine of a human being.
 It is pronounced as Chaturanga-Dandasana, or “Cha-tur-anga- dandasana.”
 It is considered another variation of

 Surya Bhedi Pranayama

-https://youtu.be/uHNFOJfk3bU?si=uVsswJohJjg2cmWv Surya Bhedi Pranayama Surya Bhedi pranayama, or Right Nostril piercing pranayama, constructs two words: Surya (Sun)+ Bhedna (drilling).
-It is one of the essential Pranayamas mentioned in the Hatha Yoga Pradipika by Swatamaram.
-Surya Bhedi pranayama, As per Yogic Scriptures, the left nostril is called Ida or Chandra Nadi (moon nostril), and the right
+https://youtu.be/uHNFOJfk3bU?si=uVsswJohJjg2cmWv History of Surya Bhedi Pranayama Surya Bhedi pranayama, or right nostril piercing pranayama, consists of two words: Surya (Sun)+ Bhedna (drilling).
+It is one of the essential Pranayamas mentioned in Swatamaram’s Hatha Yoga Pradipika.
+Surya Bhedi pranayama, as per yogic

 Ujjayi Pranayama

 What is Ujjayi Pranayama?
 The word Ujjayi Pranayama comes from the Sanskrit language.
 In English, it is called Ocean breath.
 It means ‘victorious’ and is derived from the Sanskrit word Ujji, which means to attain a higher level.
-Ujjayi Pranayama is also called triumph over decay and death.
-It is because it deeply works
+Ujjayi Pranayama is also known as triumph over decay and death because it profoundly affects the physical,

 Kundalini

-What is Kundalini?
+What is Kundalini Yoga?
 The Sanskrit word “Kundalini” signifies the rising energy or consciousness at the base of the spinal cord, coiled like a serpent.
-Scientists have been innovating new technologies, and yogis from ancient India researched them and used them as a medium of self-realization.
-Yoga philosophy defines the awakening of Kundalini power as a natural
+Scientists have been innovating new technologies, and yogis from